marava-tech/breakup-backend/WITHDRAWAL_OPTIONS_API.md

 4. **`pause_withdrawls_reason`**: Reason for pausing withdrawals
    - Example: "due to technical issues we paused withdrawls"
    - Fallback: "Withdrawals are temporarily paused"

+5. **`withdrawalConditions`**: Conditions users must meet for withdrawal
+   - Example: "You must upload at least one active story before you can withdraw coins"
+   - Fallback: "No specific conditions for withdrawal."

 ### Configuration Setup